High-Risk Home Insurance Companies for 2025

 As the largest state geographically and second-largest in population density, Texas residents are at risk for all types of natural disasters.
 Homes on the Gulf Coast are especially susceptible to hurricanes and flooding, which aren’t covered under a standard home insurance policy.
 If you need high-risk home insurance in Texas, consider these regional insurers:

-• Texas Farm Bureau Insurance: Offered only in the state of Texas, the Texas Farm Bureau Insurance Company can work with you to get coverage anywhere in the Lone Star State.
+• Texas Farm Bureau Insurance: Offered only in Texas, the Texas Farm Bureau Insurance Company can work with you to get coverage anywhere in the Lone Star State.
 You can save money on your high-risk home insurance with discounts for alarm systems, dry fire hydrants, impact-resistant roofing and more.

 • Texas Windstorm Insurance Association (TWIA): If you need coverage for hail and windstorms in coastal counties, TWIA is where to go in Texas.
 You have to meet certain eligibility criteria to qualify, but qualifying means you won’t have to do without this essential coverage.